Is Delta-8 THC Legal in Arizona? (April 2023 Update)

 I did find that the licensed cannabis company iLava provides delta-8 THC products to dispensaries in Arizona.
 The company’s founder, Moe Ansari, who also runs his own licensed dispensaries, says he hasn’t had any legal issues with selling delta 8.

 But I’ve also heard reports that delta-8 is easily accessible even at unlicensed shops.
-On top of that, state lawmakers are trying to pass two new bills:

 What is Delta 8 and is it Legal Federally?